Free Color Name Finder Online

 1. Enter a 6-digit HEX code (with or without #) in the input field.

-2. The tool instantly shows the nearest CSS named color with its exact HEX value.
+2. The hex color name finder instantly shows the nearest CSS named color with its exact HEX value.

 3. Compare the match against your original color in the side-by-side preview.

-4. Copy the CSS color name for use in your stylesheet.
+4. Copy the CSS color name, HEX, RGB, or HSL value for use in your stylesheet.

-5. Browse all 140 CSS named colors in the grid below.
+5. Browse all 140 CSS named colors in the grid or search by name.

 CSS color names list and browser support

 The CSS color names list recognized by all modern browsers includes 140 colors derived from the X11 and SVG color specifications.
-All 140 names work in Chrome, Firefox, Safari, Edge, and all other WHATWG-compliant browsers with no flags or experimental settings.
-Every named color is equivalent to a specific HEX value, for example, dodgerblue is #1E90FF and slategray is #708090.
+All 140 names work in Chrome, Firefox, Safari, Edge, and all other WHATWG-compliant browsers without flags or experimental settings.
+Every named color is equivalent to a specific HEX value: dodgerblue is #1E90FF, slategray is #708090, and rebeccapurple is #663399.

 HTML color names are a subset of the full CSS list.
 The original 16 HTML 4 colors (aqua, black, blue, fuchsia, gray, green, lime, maroon, navy, olive, purple, red, silver, teal, white, yellow) are all included in the CSS named color set.
-Since CSS3, the full 140-color set has been the standard, and HTML named colors in css are treated identically whether used in HTML attributes or CSS properties.
+Since CSS3, the full 140-color set has been the standard, and HTML named colors in CSS are treated identically whether used in HTML attributes or CSS properties.
+A notable detail: both grey and gray spellings are valid for all relevant entries (darkgrey / darkgray, lightgrey / lightgray, etc.).

 Frequently asked questions